A wireless keyboard uses a USB dongle to link to your laptop. This post will help identify different solutions if you lose the USB dongle.

 Can You Mix and Match Dongles and Other Keyboards?

 No you cannot.
-If you do not have the Logitech Unifying Receiver or your wireless keyboard is not compatible with it, you will need to buy another keyboard.
-Each keyboard is programmed to a specific dongle.
+Each keyboard (or family of keyboards) is programmed to a specific dongle type.
 It is created with a frequency and code that is incompatible with other devices.
-When your dongle is missing, your keyboard cannot be paired with another dongle except if it is a newer Logitech keyboard and you have the Logitech Unifying Receiver.
+When your dongle is missing, your keyboard cannot be paired with another dongle.

 Can You Buy a Replacement Dongle for a Wireless Keyboard?